prezi/spaghetti/README.md

 ## How to Use It?

-### Command-Line Tool

-The quickest way to try Spaghetti is to use it via its [command-line tool](spaghetti).

-### Gradle
+Spaghetti is a Java-based tool, and requires Java 7 or newer.
+It has multiple interfaces:

+* the [command-line tool](spaghetti) is the quickest way to get working with Spaghetti
-Spaghetti comes with a Gradle plugin that makes it easy to integrate Spaghetti into your workflow when building larger applications.
+* the [Gradle plugins](gradle-spaghetti-plugin/README.md) make it easy to integrate Spaghetti into your workflow

-Read more about in the [plugin's readme](gradle-spaghetti-plugin/README.md).

-### Other Build Systems

-Maven support is planned, but no clear deadline is decided right now.
+* Maven and other build system support is planned but no deadline has been set yet.

 ## Documentation